 In the Apply section, you will find a guide for helping you learn about the emergency plans in your program.

 Practicing Your Plan

 Once a plan is in place, practicing it can help relieve anxiety and help you feel prepared should the real event occur.
 It can also help you and the children remain calm in the face of disaster.
 Remember to always take your sign-in sheet, emergency medications, and emergency contact information with you during all evacuations and practices.
+This will help you remember them should the real event happen.
 Your evacuation plans (fire, tornado, lockdown) should be practiced at least monthly.
 Other emergency plans should be practiced at least yearly.
 Review of your emergency plan and evacuation plan must be included in new employee orientation and training.

 Disasters can happen anytime and anywhere.
 It is important to be prepared.
-Print out the Creating a Kit Activity.
+Review the Creating a Kit activity.
+Use the Preparing Your Emergency Kit list found in the Apply section to help you think about what may be needed.
 Fill it out based on your program.
-Share your responses with your supervisor or coach.
+Share your responses with your trainer, coach, or administrator.
 Then compare your answers to the suggested responses.

 Use these forms to help you prepare and respond to emergency situations.
-Print the forms and complete the information that you need.
+Review the forms and complete the information that you need.
 Store the forms in your emergency kit.

 National Association for the Education of Young Children (2007).
-Early Childhood Program Standards and Accreditation Criteria: The mark of quality in early childhood education.
-Washington, DC: National Association for the Education of Young Children.
+Early childhood program standards and accreditation criteria: The mark of quality in early childhood education.
+National Association for the Education of Young Children.